At the Scene: Sommarhack 2024

 A Series of Raster Effects by SFMX.
 2nd place in the Zero Bitplane Contest shows a very creative and technically sophisticated vintage colour demo.

-of old Atari consoles and XL computers, and celebrate the 4-bit feeling with gigantic pixels and retro raster transitions.
+In counterpoint, many of this year’s results exude the vintage charm of old Atari consoles and XL computers, and celebrate the 4-bit feeling with gigantic pixels and retro raster transitions.
 All the results, including a 3D boot sector of the legendary Swedish coder The Flying Egg (Omega), the congenial ST realisation of a C64 demo by Cream, many elaborate full-screen photos and the new Atari ST game Chroma Grid by T.O.Y.S, can be seen in an uncut contest video...